 Coping with PTSD is an ongoing process and so you should ensure your loved one that you are going to be there for them to provide continuous support.
-Check in with them throughout the treatment process to see how they are doing and continue to be there for them once they have completed a treatment program.
+Check in with them throughout the treatment process to see how they are doing and continue to be there for them once they have completed treatment.

 If not properly treated the long-term effects associated with PTSD can cause significant impairment in the life of those who are diagnosed with this disorder.
 Additionally, it can place an individual at a higher risk for developing a number of other mental health disorders and certain medical illnesses.
 If you have been diagnosed with PTSD you may have noticed that you have begun to have problems functioning at work, during school, or in social situations.
 You may have become detached from your friends and family members, causing problems within your relationships.
 Finally, in an attempt to manage some of your fear and anxiety you may have turned to drinking or using drugs, which has led to the development of a substance abuse problem.
 In spite of all of these negative consequences the good news is that PTSD can be successfully treated.

-At Cedar Crest Hospital, we are committed to providing evidence-based, quality behavioral healthcare for children, adolescents, adults, older adults, and military personal who are struggling with PTSD.
+At Cedar Crest, a PTSD treatment center in Belton, we are committed to providing evidence-based, quality behavioral healthcare for children, adolescents, adults, older adults, and military personal who are struggling with PTSD.
 Our inpatient program provides intensive psychiatric care designed to stabilize a person who is in crisis and in need of a caring, safe environment.
 We will create an individualized treatment plan for each one of our patients, always going the extra mile to ensure that all who come to us are secure and supported long after they have left our program.

 When you come to us for help, you’ll be immediately evaluated for safety and undergo a number of evaluations that will help steer your course of treatment.
 Our medical evaluation will allow us to diagnose and treat any medical conditions you may be suffering from and evaluate and treat the severity of any suicidal acts.
 The psychological evaluation can help us diagnose any mental health disorders you’re facing and begin treatment for these disorders.
 We’ll use the results of your evaluations to create an individualized treatment plan that will meet all of your needs.

 Medication such as SSRIs or anti-anxiety agents may be used to treat some of the symptoms associated with PTSD, such as anxiety or depression.
 Additionally, sedatives can be used to help those with sleep problems.
-If medication is included in your treatment plan then you will be constantly monitored and any medication changes will be made if necessary.
+If medication is included in your treatment plan at our treatment center then you will be constantly monitored and any medication changes will be made if necessary.

-Individual therapy will be used once or twice each week – more as needed – to help you work through the painful emotions you have been holding inside.
+Individual therapy at our hospital helps you work through the painful emotions you have been holding inside.
 While it may seem painful to face the trauma you experienced, by doing so with a trained therapist can help you get better.
 Cognitive-behavioral therapy (CBT) is one of the types of therapy that is most often used in an individual sessions.
 CBT will help you to change the thought patterns that keep you from overcoming your anxiety.